Mithadon/obsidian-color-folders-files/README.md

 4. Install the plugin
 5. Enable the plugin in the Community Plugins tab

+## Future improvements
+1. Apply opacity only to background (not to text, icon, or arrows)
+2. Fix bug where changing a parent folder without "apply to subfolders" removes styling from subfolders.
+3. Apply to subfolders should apply once, not in perpetuity. *Debatable
+4. Fix bug where modal preview does not update if only text color is changed

 ## Support

 If you find this plugin helpful and would like to support its development: